 - Ephesians (an introduction to the teaching of Paul)

 - 1 Corinthians (life in the church)

 - 1 Peter (an introduction to Peter)

 - 1 Timothy (an introduction to the Pastoral Epistles)

 By reading these books, a student can get a basic feel for and understanding of the scope of the Bible without getting bogged down in the more difficult sections.
 From there, he or she can fill in the gaps to complete the reading of the entire Bible.

-This blog post has been adapted from R.C.
-Sproul’s book, Five Things Every Christian Needs to Grow
+This excerpt is taken from Five Things Every Christian Needs to Grow by R.C.
+Sproul.